ministryofjustice/moj-frontend/docs/components/alert.md

 {% example "/examples/alert-success" %}

-The success alert displays a single message after a user has completed something.
+The success alert displays a single message after a user has completed their task.
 It has a green border and an icon.

 This alert can be displayed at the top of the page or on the next page (if their task moves them through the service).
-Adding the alert to existing pages shortens user journeys.
+Adding the alert to existing pages shortens the user journey.
 This is useful in non-linear services and services where users complete repetitive tasks.

 #### When to use